umd-cmsc330/cmsc330spring22/discussions/d6_functions/README.md

 * In this example, color is a mutable field, so we can change it even after setting it
 * `p.color <- “white”` is valid because color is a mutable field
 * `p.x <- 1` is invalid, though, because x is immutable
-* If you still have 30 minutes left, administer the quiz.
-Otherwise, all done!